oliveroneill/hanserver/hancollector/README.md

 ## Usage
 Run `hancollector` to start retrieving images from a set of regions defined in the database.
 These regions are set based on requests to `hanhttpserver` but could also be set manually.
+NOTE: `hanhttpserver` starts this itself, so this does not need to be run at the same time.

 ## Development
 Adding new image sources requires implementing the `ImageCollector` interface found in `collectors/collector.go`.